 How to find an unclaimed life insurance policy

-If you suspect a relative who passed away may indeed have purchased a policy and named you as the beneficiary, try these steps to conduct an unclaimed life insurance policy search.
-You will need the full legal name of your relative, plus it helps to have their Social Security number and any former addresses.
-Follow these steps to maximize your chances of finding the policy information.
+Many people take time to set up life insurance policies to ensure their loved ones are cared for after their passing, in which case a common question might be, “How do I find out if I am a beneficiary on a life insurance policy?”
+If you suspect a relative who passed away may indeed have purchased a policy and named you as the beneficiary, try these steps to conduct an unclaimed or lost life insurance policy search.
+You will need the full legal name of your relative, and it helps to have their date of birth, Social Security number and any former addresses.
+Follow these steps to maximize your chances of finding an unclaimed life insurance policy.

 Search for insurance policy paperwork

-If you’re the executor of the deceased’s estate, check any safe-deposit box and go through any personal files.
-You could also visit the bank of the deceased to request paper statements if you have Power of Attorney.
-This will allow you to find out who they paid premiums to if you don’t have access to their online account.
+If you’re the executor of the deceased’s estate, check through safe-deposit boxes and personal files that may store the paperwork.
+You could also visit the bank of the deceased to request paper statements if you have power of attorney.
+This will allow you to see who premiums were paid to if you don’t have access to the deceased’s online bank account.

 Search for the insurance company

-Meanwhile, if you do have the insurance company, follow its steps to file a claim.
-Provided you give all the information and the insurance company approves your claim, the company has fewer than 30 days to issue payment.
+If you know the insurance company, follow its steps to file a claim.
+Provided you give all the information and the insurance company approves your claim, the company will typically provide payment in a timely manner.

-If the insurance company went out of business, the state insurance commissioner should have records of what happened to the policies.
+If the insurance company went out of business, the DOI should have records of what happened to the policies.

 Check with rating services